srikanth-chillappagari/user-registration/README.md

-#Java Project
+#User Registration Project

-*Project for creating Java applications which do coomon tasks.*
+*Java application which reisters a users in the system.*

 **Java 7**